alexfernandez/alexfernandez.github.io/2021/api-first.md

 and it makes sense that **nobody** should be able to directly access the data, not even us;
-only through a private API, carefully secured and with restricted access, recording who, when and how has accessed or modified anything.
+only through a private API, carefully secured and with restricted access, recording who, when and how has read or modified anything.

 For the rest,
 you can create a second API